AaltoIIC/futimo/README.md

 Riku Ala-Laurinaho

 The author would like to thank Tuomas Keski-Heikkilä, Miika Valtonen and Juuso Autiosalo for their support.
-The author would like to express their sincere gratitude to Innovaatiosäätiö.
+The author would like to express his sincere gratitude to Innovaatiosäätiö.

 ## License
 MIT